 - Works well with Netflix and unblocking geo-blocked content for most media streaming services

-- Because it’s a US-based company, Hotspot Shield is subject to “Five Eyes” jurisdiction which cast serious doubts on their zero logging policy
+- Because it’s a US-based company, Hotspot Shield is subject to “Five Eyes” jurisdiction which cast serious doubts on their zero-logging policy

 - Expensive monthly plan ($12.99).
 Although it’s cheaper if you sign up for a long-term plan

-A VPN company based in Canada and has been around since 2011 and have grown to a network of more than 1800 VPN servers spread across 22 countries.
+A VPN company based in Canada and has been around since 2011 and has grown to a network of more than 1800 VPN servers spread across 22 countries.
 TunnelBear is unique in that they have stuck to their iconic “Bear” branding which appeals to both novices and advanced users alike.
-Much of their popularity stems not only from their cartoonish appeal but also the free trial service that they offer that provide users with up to 500MB data per month (refreshes after 30 days).
+Much of their popularity stems not only from their cartoonish appeal but also from the free trial service that they offer that provides users with up to 500MB data per month (refreshes after 30 days).

 As for the Windows client that TunnelBear provides users, it is obvious that they wanted to keep things as simple as possible.
 The app pops up an illustrated map that marks the different server locations available.
 While users can pan and drag across the map to find your server of choice, you can also take the more conventional approach by clicking on the location at the top which then shows a list of available servers.